virejdasani/FizzBuzz-EVERYTHING/Java/readme.txt

-The makejavaeasy.java is a module from -->  https://github.com/virejdasani/Make-Java-Easy
-It makes writing java Easy!
+A module, MakeJavaEasy is used in fizzbuzz.java from -->  https://github.com/virejdasani/Make-Java-Easy It makes writing Java Easy!